mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 </p>

 The 95th percentile of the total GPU utilization on node algo-1 is only 0%.
 However, the 95th percentile of the total CPU utilization is 72%.

-The following screenshot shows high CPU utilization during the training process, since we were only using CPU:
+The following screenshot shows high CPU utilization during the training process, since we were **only using CPU**:

 <p align="center">
   <img src="./screenshots/screenshot_project_14.JPG" />